pierrelissope/WorkshopZig/README.md

-# Workshop 13 - Introduction to Rust
+# Workshop 13 - Introduction to Zig

 ✔ The fundamentals of Zig.